 “Human-centred design is a framework that considers human perspectives throughout the design process.”

-The moral of the story is: The amalgamation of a human-centered design approach, and an out-of-the-box solution to deliver an incredible user experience is the key to a successful business idea.
+The amalgamation of a human-centric approach and an out-of-the-box solution to deliver an incredible user experience is the key to a successful product or platform.

 The Human-Centred Design Process

-Market Research: You can start by knowing what your existing competitors are up to, and how their customers feel about them.
-What things do their customers absolutely love about their solution?
-What customer expectations are they failing to meet?
+Market Research: You can start by researching what your competitors are up to and how their customers feel about them.
+What do their customers love about their solution?
+What customer expectations are your competitors failing to meet?

-At this stage, you need to gather your team for a brainstorming session.
-Start with educating your team to make them ideate from a customer’s perspective.
+The best way to start is by gathering your team for a brainstorming session.
+Educate your team to make them think from a user’s perspective.
 The main focus should be to get to the one-in-a-million idea through collaborative efforts.

 Look into the following tactics that can help build a positive and interactive ideation session.

-- Let Everyone Have a Voice: Giving an opportunity to everyone to speak up and come up with ideas is the best way to rediscover and innovate.
-This makes everybody on your team feel included and important, which, in turn, is likely to lead to productive and innovative human-centered design thinking.
+Let everyone participate: Allowing everyone to speak up and come up with ideas is the best way to rediscover and innovate.
+One of the benefits of user centered-design is co-creation.
+The co-creation approach makes everybody on your team feel included, relevant and leads to innovative human-centric thinking

-- The Art of Gallery Walking: This is where you put everything that you have (customer expectations, competitors’ approach, challenges, questions, solutions) on the post-its and stick it on a wall.
-Let your team walk around the room at their own pace, contemplate through the information, and absorb the needful insights in order to come up with innovative ideas.
+The gallery of ideas: This is where you put everything you have (customer expectations, competitors’ approach, challenges, questions, solutions) on post-its and stick them on a wall.
+Let your team walk around the room at their own pace, contemplate the information, and absorb the needful insights to come up with innovative ideas.

-It would be like genuine feedback that can help you improve iteratively before you launch the product in the market.
+Real people will provide you with genuine feedback that can help you improve your prototypes iteratively before launching the product.